BrianBrophy/OpenStack-Installation/README.md

 # Using OpenStack
 - For all of these command-line actions, you will either have to have environment variables configured in the shell for OpenStack clients to use (that you can set by sourcing a file), or use command-line arguments to specify them
 - We will be showing the sourcing usage
-- Source the admin credentials (created by the installation script)
+- Source the admin credentials (created by the installation script on the Controller node)

 <pre>source /root/openstack-admin.rc</pre>